PostHog/posthog.com/contents/docs/user-guides/support.md

 ## Training sessions

 We run a set number of group training sessions with your end users.
-We will walk them through:
+We will walk them through how to make your product more successful.

-* Understanding product analytics performance
-* Diagnosing why your analytics are performing well or badly
-* Rolling out changes safely
-* Optional: getting event data into PostHog / out of PostHog

-These are useful at first for the initial adoption of the product.
+These are useful at first for the initial adoption of PostHog.
 As you organically add more people to the platform, we can make sure everyone understands how to drive the most value.

 ## Deployment developer pairing